ggonnella/fastsubtrees/docs/CLI.md

 ### Adding an attribute

-The script `fastsubtrees attr construct` constructs a file containing the values of a specified attribute for the nodes of the tree.
+The command `fastsubtrees attribute` constructs a file containing the values of a specified attribute for the nodes of the tree.

-In order to generate attribute files, the user has to always provide the following parameters:
+In order to generate attribute files, the user has to provide the following parameters:
 - `tree`: File containing the tree that has to be updated.
 - `attribute`: Name of the attribute; attribute names are not allowed